 Photo courtesy of Arvada Goat Yoga

 You might let out a yelp of surprise at this event—but only because a goat wandered between your legs while you were in warrior one, not because anyone threatened to suck your blood.
-Open to yogis of all skill levels, Arvada Goat Yoga’s three Saturday morning Halloween Goat Yoga sessions—on October 15, 22, and 29, from 11 a.m. to noon—are hosted at Picaflor Farm in Westminster.
-Costumes are highly encouraged, since you won’t want to be outdone by the baby goats, who will also be gussied up for the occasion.
-The class itself will last for 45 minutes, leaving the rest of the hour for adorable photo ops. $10 for children and $20 for adults (mat rentals available for $5 when you purchase your ticket)
+Open to yogis of all skill levels, Arvada Goat Yoga’s three weekend morning Halloween Goat Yoga sessions—on October 12, 20, and 27, from 11 a.m. to noon—are hosted at the Community Farm in Arvada.
+Costumes are highly encouraged, since you won’t want to be outdone by the baby goats during the time set aside for adorable photo-ops. $12 for children and $28.52 for adults

 An aerial dancer hangs over the Headless Horseman